mejkej/P2MANvsMACHINE/README.md

 HTML and CSS for structure and styling and Javascript for functionality.

 ## Purpose:
-Purpose, well most of all the purpose of this project was for me to learn Javascript.
+Purpose, well the primary goal or purpose of this project was for me to learn Javascript.
 And i did succesfully create two games that would probably have been considered less than mediocre in 1985 hehe.
 But Rome was not built in a day and neither is a great programmer!
 ## The Rock paper scissors game HTML & CSS part: